 Can you help?

-As I tell in the book, in Georgetown, Grenada, we met Dr Alex Bell, a dentist from Ecuador, who had just completed a two-year circumnavigation with a small crew aboard his fair sized ketch Alsanol Too.
+As I tell in the Chapter 13, in Georgetown, Grenada, we met Dr Alex Bell, a dentist from Ecuador, who had just completed a two-year circumnavigation with a small crew aboard his fair sized ketch Alsanol Too.
 In an extraordinary act of generosity, Alex gave us all his Pacific Charts.
 ‘Here, you’re going to need these’, he said, ‘I won’t need them again.
 They’re yours’.

-Fifty years later I still have a few of them, water stained and now with a second set of little pencil cross fix marks extending out across the Pacific.
-In the years since that day in Georgetown Grenada I have searched for Dr Alex Bell of Alsanol Too, to thank him properly, but with no luck.
+In the years since that day in Georgetown Grenada I have searched for Dr Alex Bell of Alsanol Too.
+I’d like to thank him properly, but have never been able to find him.
 Can anyone, maybe someone in Ecuador, help me find him?
 Or perhaps his son or daughter?

 We were the beneficiaries of more generosity in St Vincent.
-In the book I tell how we met a Canadian Navy ship there, whose assistance to us knew few bounds.
+In Chapter 13 I tell how we met a Canadian Navy ship there, whose assistance to us knew few bounds.
 This was HMCS Assiniboine, on a Goodwill Visit to St Vincent, BWI, on 6th February 1974.
 I’ve thought well of Canadians ever since.
 But again I’ve tried to contact Lt Jim Merriam, the Supply Officer Barry Baker, Tex the 2 i/c, Tom de Roos, the Captain and others over the last 50 years but with no luck.
 Maybe a Canadian reader can help?

 If you can help with either of the above, please contact me at nick@nicholasgrainger.com.au